shripalsoni04/web-component-talk-demo-app/readme.md

-# Step-8: Emit custom event on toggle panel
+# Step-9: Toggle panel from container page by calling method of the sh-panel component